 Artistic Synapses is a monthly series that shows a close relation of beauty merging Art with Science, delivering new ideas, emotions and new connections and synapses in our brain.- Míriam Martí

 Flexibility is a property that can be found around and inside of us.
 Our muscles and our tendons are flexible allowing us to move but there is so much more than that.
-During an earthquake the most “powerful” buildings that survive it are not only the ones with the best foundations but also the ones that are more flexible.
+During an earthquake the most “powerful” buildings that remain intact are not only the ones with the best foundations but also the ones that are more flexible.
 It is also thanks to flexibility that many medical procedures can be performed in a less invasive or harmful way.
-The uses of bendable surgical tools, cardiac catheters, are few examples.
+The uses of bendable surgical tools, cardiac catheters, are a few examples.
 Flexibility is also around as in other fields such as sport and technology at large.

 María Aparicio Puentes | Lynn Skordal

 But let’s focus a little bit on “flexibility” as the third “surviving mechanism” that we see in ourselves or in nature.
 In the first collage, for example, we see brain cells, particularly, glia cells.
 These cells form a structure that has multiple functions and one is to hold together our neurons, they provide structure while offering certain flexibility.